ErkanHatipoglu/AI-Product-Manager-Nanodegree-Program/3- Create an AI Product Business Proposal/README.md

 ## Data    <a name="data"/>

 We also need to think about the training data.
-Some questions to ask ourself may be
+Some questions to ask ourselves maybe

 - Shall we buy or collect the data?
 - Where and how to collect the data?
-- Are there any PII (Personally Identifying Information) issues?
+- Are there any PII (Personally-Identifying Information) issues?
 - Is there data sensitivity issues?
 - What is the cost of collecting the data?
 - Is there any bias in the data?